CrateTools/comfyui-preview-video-monitor/README.md

 🐱‍👤 INSTALLING DEPENDENCIES ALL AT ONCE

-Run this from your python environment at \comfyui using Command Prompt and that´s it.
+Run this from your python environment at \comfyui using Command Prompt

-pip install torch numpy pillow opencv-python pygame screeninfo
+pip install pygame screeninfo opencv-python pillow

 #